vitejs/vite/docs/guide/api-environment-frameworks.md

 ## Environment agnostic code

 Most of the time, the current `environment` instance will be available as part of the context of the code being run so the need to access them through `server.environments` should be rare.
 For example, inside plugin hooks the environment is exposed as part of the `PluginContext`, so it can be accessed using `this.environment`.
-See [./api-environment-plugins.md] to learn about how to build environment aware plugins.
+See [Environment API for Plugins](./api-environment-plugins.md) to learn about how to build environment aware plugins.